ANZCOR Guidelines

 Causes

 Agitation or behavioural disturbance can have many causes and may or may not be related to a mental health disorder or other illness.
-There are many causes of agitation / behavioural disturbance including:
+There are many causes of agitation/behavioural disturbance including:

-• others: developmental disorders e.g. intellectual disability, autism spectrum disorders, grief, situational stress and pain.
+• Others: developmental disorders e.g., intellectual disability, autism spectrum disorders, grief, situational stress, and pain.

 These causes may be applicable to the person requiring first aid and/or others at the scene such as a parent, friend, partner or family member.
-The first aid management of agitation / behavioural disturbance may apply to one or more people at the same time2.
+The first aid management of agitation/behavioural disturbance may apply to one or more people at the same time.2

 3.0